aclozanohuang/mtLMMreg/README.md

 Given a trait matrix, a genotype matrix and a relatedness matrix, two regularized estimators are proposed to estimate the fixed effect matrix and the covariance matrices of the genetic and noise components of the linear mixed model:
  - `regmtlmm/mtlmmlasso.py` implements the mtLMM-L1 estimator which imposes variable selection on the fixed effect parameter matrix
- - `regmtlmm/mtlmmclust.py` implements the mtLMM-clust estimator which imposes variable selection and trait-wise clustering on the fixed effect parameter matrix
+ - `regmtlmm/mtlmmclust.py` implements the mtLMM-clust estimator which imposes variable selection and trait-wise clustering on the fixed effect parameter matrix.

-See `regmtlmm/mtlmmlasso.py` and `regmtlmm/mtlmmclust.py` for a detailed description of input, output and options for each method.

 Note: mtLMMreg builds on the package liMMBo  (https://github.com/HannahVMeyer/limmbo/) whose code is included in the present repository with a minor modification.
 See folder `limmbo LICENSE and NOTICE` for details.